errbufferoverfl/errbufferoverfl/README.md

 Buffy (she/her) was born of a 🌑 moon-less night in an undisclosed location along the cyber ley lines.
 For the past three years she has been using the mystical powers handed down for generations to write 🐍 Python code and consult on security arts.

-* 👩🏻‍💻 Senior Security Consultant in Melbourne, focusing on cloud security (AWS, GCP, Azure) and ISO27001.
+* 👩🏻‍💻 Security Engineer at Canva.
 * ✒️ Background in SecOps and web application penetration testing.
 * 📚 I blog about the intersection of technology, governance and security at [errbufferoverfl.me](https://www.errbufferoverfl.me).
 * 💻 I develop utilities and tools in Python.